jamie-brannan/hundred-days-swift/08__projectSeven/d033__notes.md

 :white_check_mark: Done, done, and done.

 >Select its prototype cell and use the attributes inspector to give it the identifier “Cell”.

+:white_check_mark:

+>Set its accessory to **“Disclosure Indicator”** while you’re there; it’s a great UI hint, and it’s perfect in this project.

+:question: _Huh?
+What will this do?_

-Set its accessory to “Disclosure Indicator” while you’re there; it’s a great UI hint, and it’s perfect in this project.
-In this project, we’re also going to change the style of the cell – that’s the first item in the attributes inspector.
-It’s “Custom” by default, but I’d like you to change it to “Subtitle”, so that each row has a main title label and a subtitle label.
+>In this project, we’re also going to change the style of the cell – that’s the first item in the attributes inspector.
+It’s “Custom” by default, but I’d like you to change it to **“Subtitle”**, so that each row has a main title label and a subtitle label.

+:white_check_mark: Nice

 (:camera: screen shot on website)

 >Now for the interesting part: we need to wrap this view controller inside two other things.
-Go to Editor > Embed In > Navigation Controller, and then straight away go to Editor > Embed In > Tab Bar Controller.
-The navigation controller adds a gray bar at the top called a navigation bar, and the tab bar controller adds a gray bar at the bottom called a tab bar.
+Go to _Editor_ > _Embed In_ > _Navigation Controller_, and then straight away go to _Editor_ > _Embed In_ > _Tab Bar Controller_.
+>* The navigation controller adds a gray bar at the top called a navigation bar, and the tab bar controller adds a gray bar at the bottom called a tab bar.
 Hit Cmd+R now to see them both in action.

 (:camera: screen shot on website)